zlaski/loudgain/README.md

 loudness-normalized gain and loudness peak values according to the EBU R128 standard, and can optionally write ReplayGain-compatible metadata.

-[EBU R128] [EBU] is a set of recommendations regarding loudness normalisation based on the algorithms to measure audio loudness and true-peak audio level defined in the [ITU BS.1770] [ITU] standard, and is used in the (currently under construction) ReplayGain 2.0 specification.
+[EBU R128](https://tech.ebu.ch/loudness) is a set of recommendations regarding loudness normalisation based on the algorithms to measure audio loudness and true-peak audio level defined in the
+[ITU BS.1770](http://www.itu.int/rec/R-REC-BS.1770/en) standard, and is used in the (currently under construction) ReplayGain 2.0 specification.

 loudgain implements a subset of mp3gain's command-line options, which means that it can be used as a drop-in replacement in some situations.